- BSX Insight

 Muir notes that exercise can make our bones stronger and more resilient, particularly when combined with strength training.
 Running, for example, places stress on the bones, which stimulates them to adapt by laying more minerals in the boney matrix.
 This strengthens the structure.
-Research has shown that running boosts bone-building hormones, encouraging the body to produce more bone cells.
+Research has shown that the run boosts bone-building hormones, encouraging the body to produce more bone cells.

 Increases Muscle Strength

 Most of us have seen runners running behind us at some point in our lives.
 We envy their strong, muscular legs.
-Running long distances can help tone your legs, arms, core and increase your strength.
+Running long distances can help tone your legs, arms, and core and increase your strength.
 These benefits can only be realized if you fuel your body well and eat enough protein and calories.

 Muir says that today’s society is experiencing low body confidence due to carefully-curated social media pages that only show the best parts of our lives and stunning media images.
-She says that running can help build self-confidence.
+She says that the run can help build self-confidence.
 “Not just from the increased muscle tone in arms and legs but also the confidence that comes with knowing your body can do difficult things.
 This is something you can be proud of.